pavankumarmurugan/kickstarters/README.md

 - Backend
   - Import the projects into Eclipse
   - Use the IDE to start the services.
-(Note: use this order to start ne by one)
+(Note: use this order to start one by one)
     - service-registry
     - gateway-service
     - profile-service